sybrenjansen/mpire/docs/troubleshooting.rst

 results from your script can't be pickled.
 MPIRE makes use of multiprocessing queues for inter-process communication and if your function returns unpicklable results the queue will unfortunately deadlock.

-The only way I could remedy this problem in MPIRE would be to manually pickle objects before sending it to a queue and quit gracefully when encountering a pickle error.
+The only way to remedy this problem in MPIRE would be to manually pickle objects before sending it to a queue and quit gracefully when encountering a pickle error.
 However, this would mean objects would always be pickled twice.
 This would add a heavy performance penalty and is therefore not an acceptable solution.

-Instead, the user should make sure their tasks and results are always picklable (which in most cases won't be a problem).
+Instead, the user should make sure their tasks and results are always picklable (which in most cases won't be a problem), or resort to setting ``use_dill=True``.
+The latter is capable of pickling a lot more exotic types.
+See :ref:`use_dill` for more information.

 Windows